dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### Understanding the Flow

 Soon after, we recieved the prototype of the community support forum via InVision.
 We learned what features we had to test on the prototype and developed the user flow for these different features.
-Because we did not play a role in the design of the prototype, it was very significant for us to be familiarized with the user flow before we conducted any tests.
-We used an Excel spreadsheet to list all the various user flows for the different features.
+Because we did not play a role in the design of the prototype, it was very significant for us to be familiarized with the user flow before we took any further steps.
+We used an Excel spreadsheet to list all of the various user flows for the different features the prototype allowed us to accomplish.

 ![](/images/SupportForum4.png)